syncfusion-content/js-api-docs/api/js/ejDocumentEditor.md

 ### getZoomFactor()
 {:#methods:getzoomfactor}

-Gets the current zoom factor value of the document container.
+Gets the current zoom factor value of the document editor.

 N> This method does not accept any arguments.